-I am pleased to present my review of the Kingfisher Pension Scheme (the Scheme) for the year ended 31 March 2016.
+I am pleased to present my review of the Kingfisher Pension Scheme (the Scheme) for the year ended 31 March 2017.

-The twelve months up to March 2016 saw a wide range of changes to the Kingfisher Pension Scheme from both a Final Salary (FS) and Money Purchase (MP) perspective as we moved into the post April 2015 'freedom & choice' pension world.
+The twelve months up to March 2017 saw a period of consolidation to the Kingfisher Pension Scheme from both a Final Salary (FS) and Money Purchase (MP) perspective.

-As the final salary section of the Scheme continues to de-risk it provides many challenges and new opportunities.
-Over the last couple of years we have conducted a root and branch review of both the return seeking assets and matching liability driven assets (LDI).
+As the FS section of the Scheme continues to de-risk it provides many challenges and new opportunities.
+Over the last couple of years, we have conducted a root and branch review of both the return seeking assets and matching liability driven assets (LDI).